PeterZelinka/Cardinality-Constrained-Portfolio-Optimisation/README.md

 - Analysis of the results (Analysis.ipynb)

 ### Data
 The data was given to us as part of the coursework in 5 .txt files.
-These 5 files represent 5 capital market trading indices from around the world:
+These 5 files represent 5 capital market trading indixes from around the world:
 - `assets1.txt` - Hang Seng (Hong Kong)
 - `assets2.txt` - DAX 100 (Germany)
 - `assets3.txt` - FTSE 100(UK)